ABOUT BALTIC STATES

 PRICES AND BUDGET

-The Baltic States are relatively affordable compared to many Western European countries.
+The Baltic States are relatively affordable compared to many Western, Northern European countries.
 However, prices can vary depending on the country and the city.

 LANGUAGE

-While all three Baltic States have their own official languages, most people in urban areas speak some level of English, especially in Estonia.
-However, knowing a few basic phrases in the local languages can enhance your experience.
+While all three Baltic States have their own official languages, most people in urban areas speak some level of English and Russian.
+Though many people avoid speaking Russian.
+Knowing a few basic phrases in the local languages can enhance your experience.

-• Estonia: The official language is Estonian, a Finno-Ugric language that is distinct from other European languages.
-English is widely spoken, especially in Tallinn.
+The official language is Estonian, a Finno-Ugric language that is distinct from other European languages.
+English and Russian is widely spoken, especially in Tallinn.

 SEASONS IN BALTIC STATES

-• Spring (April–June): Spring in the Baltics can be unpredictable, with temperatures ranging from 5°C to 20°C. The region is relatively quiet, and nature begins to bloom, making it a beautiful time for outdoor activities.
+(March–May): Spring in the Baltics can be unpredictable, with temperatures ranging from 5°C to 20°C. The region is relatively quiet and nature begins to bloom, making it a beautiful time for outdoor activities.

-• Summer (June–August): This is the peak tourist season, with warm temperatures (around 15°C–30°C).
-Summer is perfect for hiking, cycling, and exploring beaches along the Baltic Sea.
-Festivals and events are abundant, especially in Tallinn, Riga, and Vilnius.
+(June–August): This is the peak tourist season, with warm temperatures (around 15°C–30°C).
+Summer is perfect for hiking, cycling and exploring beaches along the Baltic Sea.
+Festivals and events are abundant, especially in Tallinn, Riga and Vilnius.

-• Autumn (September–November): Autumn is a great time to visit if you prefer cooler weather and fewer crowds.
-The fall foliage in forests and parks is stunning, with temperatures ranging from 5°C to 15°C.
+(September–November): Autumn is a great time to visit if you prefer cooler weather and fewer crowds.
+The fall foliage in forests and parks is stunning, with temperatures ranging from 0°C to 15°C.

-• Winter (December–February): Winters can be quite cold, with temperatures dipping below freezing, especially in January and February.
-Snow and ice are common, which makes it a good time for winter sports like skiing, ice skating, and visiting Christmas markets.
+(December–February): Winters can be quite cold, with temperatures dipping below freezing, especially in January and February.
+Snow and ice are common, which makes it a good time for winter sports like skiing, ice skating and visiting Christmas markets.

 TRAVEL TIPS

-• ATMs and Cash: ATMs are widely available in cities and towns, and credit cards (Visa, MasterCard) are accepted almost everywhere.
+ATMs are widely available in cities and towns and credit cards (Visa, MasterCard) are accepted almost everywhere.
 However, some smaller businesses or rural areas may still prefer cash, so it’s useful to have some on hand.

 SAFETY AND HEALTH

 The Baltic States are generally safe for tourists.
-Violent crime is rare, but petty theft (such as pickpocketing) can happen, especially in crowded areas like public transportation hubs or tourist hotspots.
-Always keep an eye on your belongings.
+Violent crime is rare, but petty theft (such as pickpocketing) can happen.

 FOOD AND DRINK